 For shop location and information, please visit- LOVE BROWNIES

 A Pint of Cider Inside Ilkley’s Oldest Pub Building

-I am not a beer drinker but I can definitely get down with a pint of cider!
+I am not a beer drinker, but I can definitely get down with a pint of cider.
 Alcoholic apple cider is widely popular and available throughout the United Kingdom.
 It has always been a great alternative for me if I was visiting a pub with friends or family.
-I enjoy it because it is lighter and crisper, with stone fruit flavors of apple… of course!
+I enjoy it because it is lighter and crisper, with stone fruit flavors of apple.

 This pub where I am happily enjoying my cider is one that I have frequented often while in Ilkley, West Yorkshire.
-It is the oldest pub building in town and dates back to the 1600s.
-It is a cozy pub that has retained many of its original features.
-It is a great place to visit if you are in Ilkley.
+The Flying Duck is the oldest pub building in town, and dates back to the 1600s.
+It is a cozy old pub that has retained many of its original features.

 For more information, please visit – The Flying Duck

 I do love a Cornish Pasty, and have eaten them throughout the UK and in the States.
 Although England has been the only place where I have eaten it with proper chips, a side of peas, and drowned in brown gravy.